dewie102/PokemonBattleSimulator/README.md

 - [x] Add `Simulator` class, pull most of the code in the program class into the simulator and organize it properly
 - [x] Allow the user to pick from available Pokemon
 - [x] Add defense stats to the pokemon, fix attack method to calculate health and change state as needed
-- [ ] Allow the opponent to potentially attack back
+- [x] Allow the opponent to attack back
 - [ ] Add random times where an attack will miss
 - [ ] Add a `Moves` class, create some moves and add it to certain Pokemon
 - [ ] Allow the user to pick what move they want to use